Luxembourg

 Universities cannot decide as they must include external members

-This applies to 20 other countries: Austria, Cyprus, Czech Republic, Denmark, Finland, Flanders, France, Hesse, Hungary, Iceland, Ireland, Lithuania, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Slovakia, Spain, Sweden, Switzerland
+This applies to 23 other countries: Austria, Croatia, Denmark, Finland, Flanders, France, Wallonia, Hesse, Hungary, Iceland, Ireland, Italy, Lithuania, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland

 The appointment is completely controlled by an external authority

-This applies to 5 other countries: Hungary, Italy, The Netherlands, Spain, Switzerland
+This applies to 5 other countries: Hungary, The Netherlands, Serbia, Spain, Switzerland

 0% Capacity to decide on academic structures